jupyterhub/the-littlest-jupyterhub/README.rst

 For support questions please search or post to `our forum <https://discourse.jupyter.org/c/jupyterhub/>`_.

-See the `contributing guide <https://the-littlest-jupyterhub.readthedocs.io/en/latest/contributing/index.html>`_ for information on the different ways of contributing to the littlest JupyterHub.
+See the `contributing guide <https://the-littlest-jupyterhub.readthedocs.io/en/latest/contributing/index.html>`_ for information on the different ways of contributing to The Littlest JupyterHub.

 See `this blog post <http://words.yuvi.in/post/the-littlest-jupyterhub/>`_ for more information.